akruszewski/gibl/manuscript/chapter3.md

   #:prefab)
 ```

 The `#:prefab` part is new.
 A prefab ("previously fabricated") structure type is a built-in type that is known to the Racket printer - we can print the structure and all of its contents.
-We can serialize/deserialize these kinds of structures.
+In addition we can serialize/deserialize these kinds of structures.

 We will make a procedure that generates a wallet by generating random public and private keys.
 It will rely on the RSA[^ch4n1] algorithm.